The Hopebound Experience

 4

-Once your paperwork is in, your child’s assigned clinician will contact you to have an introductory call to set expectations and give you strategies for success to incorporate with your child when they’re at home.
+Once the paperwork is in, the assigned clinician will contact you to have an introductory call to set expectations and give parents/caregivers strategies for success to incorporate with your child when they’re at home.

 kid in front of a computer